Nandj/ospatrol-docs/docs/manual/agent/agentless-monitoring.rst

 .. code-block:: console

-    # sudo -u ossec ssh-keygen
+    # sudo -u ospatrol ssh-keygen

-It will create the public keys inside /var/ossec/.ssh .
+It will create the public keys inside /var/ospatrol/.ssh .
 After that, just scp the public key to the remote box and your password less connection should work.

 Configuring agentless
 ---------------------

-Once you have added all your systems, you need to configure OSSEC to monitor them.
+Once you have added all your systems, you need to configure OSPatrol to monitor them.
 By default, we have 4 agentless types (but we plan to add more soon):

 - ssh_integrity_check_bsd